TheSnakeFang/fangstastic-blog/content/blog/2021-05-18_Dear-Startups-I-Hate-Subscription-Services/index.md

 ---
 title: 'Dear Startups: I Hate Subscription Services'
-subtitle: Subscription Overload is the New Bandwagon
+subtitle: 'Subscription Overload is the New Bandwagon'
 description: 'While SaaS models work for B2B and many other industries, it's not a one-size-fits-all tool to keep your startup afloat.
 There is a bubble in subscriptions.'
 date: '2021-05-18T16:19:46.146Z'
 template: post